-Kia Soul EV range, battery & charging
+Kia Soul EV review: range, battery & charging

-|Range||Battery size||Wallbox charge time||Fast charge time|
+|Model||Range||Wallbox charge time||Rapid charge time|

 Kia Soul EV range

 The Soul EV’s real-world performance is just as impressive as its claimed range.
 Our test drive in a 64kWh Soul EV over a mixture of motorway, rural and urban roads suggested it’ll do some 230-240 miles with ease in mild conditions, which is on-par with what the Renault Megane E-Tech returned during our real-world tests.
 The Soul EV also betters the range of both the Nissan Leaf and Peugeot e-2008, but falls slightly short of what’s offered by its more modern sibling, the Niro EV.

 The Soul EV can charge at up to 77kW through its CCS port (located in the nose), so if you can find a 100kW rapid charger, topping up either battery size from 0-80% takes around 54 minutes.
 It’s a shame that the Soul EV can’t charge faster, though, as even the much cheaper MG4 can top up at speeds of up to 135kW.
 Soul owners can, however, download the Kia Connect app in order to check their car’s charging status, adjust its charging parameters, set it to pre-heat and more.

 The standard Type 2 charging cable provided with the car works with pretty much all the public AC chargers, as well as untethered home wallboxes and on-street charging points.
 At home, fully recharging the smaller-battery Urban model from a 7.4kW home wallbox takes just over six hours, compared to around nine-and-a-half hours for Explore cars fitted with the 64kWh unit.